Southwestern Shepherd’s Pie

 - 4 cups mashed potato flakes

-- 2 cans (4 ounces each) chopped green chilies, undrained
+- 2 cans (4 ounces each) chopped green chiles, undrained

 - 2 cans (11 ounces each) Mexicorn, drained